 Title I, Title II, the WBLV and Lehigh Valley employers collaborate regularly to develop classroom, distance, online, virtual, and hybrid education and training opportunities aligned with local high priority occupations that include multiple career pathway entry and exit points.
-The curriculum promotes portable and stackable certificates and post-secondary credentials, including industry-recognized certificates and certifications.
+The curriculum promotes portable and stackable certificates and post-secondary credentials, including industry-recognized certificates, certifications, and access to industry-recognized postsecondary credentials from Registered Apprenticeships.
 Cohorts of students enrolled in programs are supported by a dedicated Training and Education Advisor who connects both individually and with the group to ensure barriers are mitigated and everyone remains on track.

 Wagner-Peyser, Title I, Title II, and Title IV core partners engage in combined initiatives, staff cross training, integrated customer information sessions, monthly PA CareerLink® Lehigh Valley and functional team meetings, and joint community outreach to expand awareness of program services.
-Core partner staff facilitate cross referrals and dual enrollments to expedite customer access to the most appropriate services to support program participant outcomes and enhance performance across all programs.
+Core partner staff facilitate cross referrals and dual enrollments to expedite customer access to the most appropriate services to support program participant outcomes and enhance performance across all programs, including increasing awareness of WIOA Title II program and services for customers and ensuring staff are well-versed in Title II-specific eligibility requirements.

 Eligibility to receive services under WIOA Title IV may only be determined by a qualified Office of Vocational Rehabilitation (OVR) Counselor.
 Core partners are co-located at PA CareerLink® Lehigh Valley centers and PA CareerLink® Lehigh Valley staff also have an in-person and virtual presence at partner site locations to serve individuals and groups of customers.